Lemon2714/CSE130/README.md

 # CSE130
-Details the work I have in the CSE 130 course offered in UCSC
+Details the work I have done in the CSE 130 course offered by UCSC